lokendra93/delta-demo/README.md

 # delta-demo
-This is demo for delta &amp;  demo class
+This is demo for git & guthub class.